Former Travel Nurse Discovers New Possibilities at VITAS

-Myriad opportunities for mentoring and continuing education abound for nurses at VITAS, including our RN certificate program.
-And present, approachable leaders like Patrick enjoy teaching and mentoring.
+Myriad opportunities for mentoring and continuing education abound for nurses at VITAS, and present, approachable leaders like Patrick enjoy teaching and mentoring.

 “The ability to pass my knowledge forward is a very important part of my practice,” he says.
 “Developing the nurses around me and helping make them the best nurses they can be is my primary role.”

 PCA: A Leadership Role for RNs at VITAS